JacksonBates/blog/_posts/_drafts/2019-06-12-first-job-part-one.md

 ### Prestige

-Another thing you can lose is your level of expertise in your domain.
+Another thing you can lose is your level of expertise in your previous domain.

 I hadn't given this much thought prior to switching, but one of the things I miss (which is almost certainly ego-driven), is being the most qualified person speaking on a subject.